schottsfired/cjp-demo-environment/README.md

         docker exec -it <serviceName> bash

-* Or run a command on a container immediately, e.g. to ping another container:
+* Or run a command on a container immediately, e.g. to ping another container (thanks to Docker 1.12 :)

         docker exec -it <serviceName> ping cjp.proxy